gabrielgodoy-zz/learning-react-redux/README.md

 ## Module Bundler and Transpiler

-* [webpack 2](https://webpack.js.org/) as a module bundler to split code using ES6 modules
+* [Webpack 2](https://webpack.js.org/) as a module bundler to split code using ES6 modules
+  * [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) serves a webpack app.
+Updates the browser on changes.
+  * [Webpack Dev Middleware](https://github.com/webpack/webpack-dev-middleware) is a simple wrapper middleware for webpack to be used in conjunction with Express or another server **Development only**
+  * [Webpack Hot Middleware](https://github.com/glenjamin/webpack-hot-middleware) is webpack hot reloading that you can attach to your own server

+### Webpack loaders

+* [css-loader](https://github.com/webpack-contrib/css-loader) interprets @import and url() like requires.
+* [dsv-loader](https://github.com/wbkd/dsv-loader) load dsv (e.g. .csv or .tsv) files.
+* [eslint-loader](https://github.com/MoOx/eslint-loader) is a loader for webpack
+* [file-loader](https://github.com/webpack-contrib/file-loader) can load any type of file
+* [html-loader](https://github.com/webpack-contrib/html-loader) exports HTML as string.
+HTML is minimized when the compiler demands.
+* [import-glob-loader](https://github.com/Aintaer/import-glob-loader) expands globbing patterns for SCSS import statements.
+* [imports-loader](https://github.com/webpack-contrib/imports-loader) allows you to use modules that depend on specific global variables, like jQuery for example
+* [postcss-loader](https://github.com/postcss/postcss-loader) PostCSS loader for webpack to postprocesses your CSS with PostCSS plugins
+* [React Hot Loader](https://github.com/gaearon/react-hot-loader) Hot reload specific for React
+* [sass-loader](https://github.com/webpack-contrib/sass-loader) compiles Sass to CSS
+* [Sass Resource Loader](https://github.com/shakacode/sass-resources-loader) is also used to share variables and mixins across all files without having to do @import every time
+* [style-loader](https://github.com/webpack-contrib/style-loader) adds CSS to the DOM by injecting a <style> tag
+* [url-loader](https://github.com/webpack-contrib/url-loader) The url loader works like the file loader, but can return a Data Url if the file is smaller than some byte limit defined

+### Webpack plugins

+* [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) Simplifies creation of HTML files to serve your webpack bundles
+* [ExtractTextPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) Extract text from bundle into a file, like css for example
+* [CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin) Copy files and directories in webpack to output folder

-* [babel](http://babeljs.io/) to transpile new JS to JS compatible with most browsers
+* [Babel](http://babeljs.io/) to transpile new JS to JS compatible with most browsers

+## Other tools